-Municipal Public Account Committee - Cllr Denys Pienaar Chairperson
+Municipal Public Account Committee - Cllr Sylvester Vukeya

-Ward committees were successfully established in all 6 wards and the public participation of the IDP and budget planning engagements were successfully held.
+Ward committees were successfully established in all 6 wards through the office of the speaker, public participation of the IDP and budget planning engagements were successfully held.

 In terms of section 34(a) & (i) of the Local Government Municipal System Act 32 of 2000 each municipality must review its Integrated Development Plan (IDP) annually to assess its performance against measurable targets and respond to the demands of the changing circumstances.
 This is done through consultation with stakeholders that includes our communities, business and social partners.